saurinsh/azure-docs/articles/hdinsight/hdinsight-domain-joined-configure.md

          * **Domain name**: contoso.onmicrosoft.com
          * **Domain user name**: Enter a domain user name.
 This domain must have the following privileges: Join machines to the domain and place them in the organization unit you specify during cluster creation; Create service principals within the organization unit you specify during cluster creation; Create reverse DNS entries.
 This domain user will become the administrator of this domain-joined HDInsight cluster.
          * **Domain password**: Enter the domain user password.
          * **Organization Unit**: Enter the distinguished name of the OU that you want to use with HDInsight cluster.
 For example: OU=HDInsightOU,DC=contoso,DC=onmicrosoft,DC=com.
-If this OU does not exist, HDInsight cluster will create this OU.
+If this OU does not exist, HDInsight cluster will attempt to create this OU.
+Make sure the OU is already present or the domain account has permissions to create a new one.
+If you use the domain account which is part of AADDC Administrators, it will have necessary permissions to create the OU.
          * **LDAPS URL**: ldaps://contoso.onmicrosoft.com:636
          * **Access user group**: Specify the security group whose users you want to sync to the cluster.
 For example, HiveUsers.